Skagen Line: History

 Work on the railway line started on 26 July 1889, and was completed on 16 March 1890.
-It was opened on 24 July 1890 in the presence of King Christian IX, Crown Prince Frederick, and the Interior Minister Hans Peter Ingerslev.
+It was opened on 24 July 1890 in the presence of King Christian IX, Crown Prince Frederik, and the Interior Minister Hans Peter Ingerslev.
 Operations on the line commenced the following day with two trains daily in each direction.

 Until 1924 it was a narrow gauge railway, with a maximum speed of 30 km/h.
 In 1924 the railway line was converted to standard gauge to avoid the need to transfer cargoes of fish in Frederikshavn.
 As a consequence of the conversion, the layout of Skagen station was extensively changed.
 As part of the conversion, the right-of-way between Frederikshavn and Rimmen halt was changed so the railway line passed by the coastal town of Strandby instead of the inland village of Elling.

 In 2001, the operating company Skagensbanen A/S (SB) merged with Hjørring Privatbaner A/S (HP) to form the railway company Nordjyske Jernbaner (NJ).
 With headquarters in Hjørring, the company is now responsible for running the Hjørring–Hirtshals and Frederikshavn–Skagen lines.

 In 2005 the current Siemens Desiro was introduced.
 The maximum speed is 100 km/h between Frederikshavn and Hulsig and between Skagen and Hulsig the maximum speed is 120 km/h.